gabrielcaser/tanzania_power_calculations/README.md

-# Replication Package for the Tanzanian's SMART Subisidy Program Power Calculations
+# Replication Package for the Tanzanian's SMART Subsidy Program Power Calculations

 -   This replication package replicates power calculations used for the program's pilot.